How to be Proactive During the Q1 Ad Spend Slowdown

-You may have already noticed in your Monumetric Console, but earnings started dropping about 4 days before December 25.
-Don’t worry, ALL publishers around the world are seeing this same decrease in earnings and, in most cases, the dip will bottom out around 50%.
+Every year, the timing of the slow down in ad spend around Christmas seems to change.
+You may have already noticed the downward turn in your Monumetric Console.
+This year we saw the largest dip around December 16th.
+Don’t take it personally though, ALL publishers around the world are seeing this same decrease in earnings and, in most cases, the dip will bottom out around 50%.

 Depending on your years of experience as a publisher, this may or may not be a surprise.
-If you dwell on it too much, it can bring on the blues–especially when you learn there’s not a lot anyone can do about it.
+If you dwell on it too much, it can be very discouraging–especially when you learn there’s not a lot anyone can do about it.
 The Q1 earnings drop is one of, if not the most, consistent trend in the industry.

-For this reason, we created the 2023 Monumetric Daily Performance Projection Calendar.
-It’s as close as we can get to giving you a crystal ball!
-This calendar was created from Monumetric’s historical daily averages from the years 2015 to 2022.
+Every year we update the Monumetric Daily Performance Projection Calendar.
+It’s as close as we can get to helping you know what to expect in the coming year.
+This calendar was created from Monumetric’s historical daily averages from the years 2015 to 2024.
 2020 was omitted for anomalous performance due to COVID-19 impacts on the online advertising industry.

 Why do earnings drop in Q1?